The Canadian Museum of History is now open Wednesday through Sunday, 10 a.m. to 4 p.m., and until 7 p.m. on Thursday.

 Drop by Information, located in the Main Lobby, and pick up one or more of these free handouts featuring fun self-guided activities.

 Go on an outdoor family adventure with the Museum Quest handout as your guide.
-Explore the Museum grounds and the surrounding environment, learn about Indigenous art and share your findings with your social group.
+Explore the Museum grounds and the surrounding environment to learn about Indigenous art.

-The Panorama Café, Bistro Boréal and Second Cup are temporarily closed.
+The Panorama Café is open Wednesday through Sunday, from 11 a.m. to 2 p.m.
+The Bistro Boréal and Second Cup are temporarily closed.
 We do have vending machines featuring snacks and cold beverages.

 Temporarily Closed / Unavailable

-Guided tours will not be offered in February.
+Guided tours will not be offered at this time.

-On-site school programs will not be offered this winter.
+On-site school programs will not be offered at this time.